Lextuga007/Lextuga007/README.md

 <!--
 Attributions:
-analysis by Aneeque Ahmed from the Noun Project presentation by Garrett Knoll from the Noun Project thinker by Gilbert Bages from the Noun Project
+analysis by Flatart from the Noun Project presentation by Garrett Knoll from the Noun Project thinker by Gilbert Bages from the Noun Project
 Venn Diagram by Josh Sorosky from the Noun Project